Big-Bytez/cse110-fa21-group19/admin/meetings/120221-sprint-2-review.md

 - Make whentomeet for next week to get videos done.
 - Look through website make sure everything is functional and looks good.
 - Make sure tasks are done by the 6th.
+- Tasks:
+     -Liza & Kai : fix the rendering of cards on search page to make them show up faster -Reny & Justin & Peder : Finish mobile
+     -Brian & Huang & George  : Get the user to search through favorite -Nico & Nicholas : Get the timer button to work for one more steps

 ## Attendees: ##